 In your searches you can use quotes to search for a particular phrase, e.g., "global warming," OR to search for synonyms, e.g., "Irish OR Celtic," and you can use NOT to exclude terms, e.g., "Obama NOT president."

 There are also options for narrowing your search below the search box.
 You can limit by material type, by exact phrase or begins with, and you can search in a particular part of the record like the title, author, subject, or by ISBN.
 For example, you could search for a particular book by choosing "Books" "with my exact phrase" "in the title."

 Depending on where you have decided to search, you will see a mix of different types of resources: books, articles, videos, ebooks, music scores, etc. The type of resource will be indicated by the icon (or a picture of the cover) and a description above the title.
 Many of the items will be available electronically.
 Look for an Available Online link.

 Materials that are available at Staley Library will show as Available with the location or will say Not available if they are already checked out or otherwise unavailable.

 If you are searching "All I-Share Libraries," you will see Check for available services under the item's information.
 Click the link to see if it is available from an I-Share library.

-I-Share is a collection of 89 academic libraries across Illinois and a great way to get books and other materials quickly.
+I-Share is a collection of around 90 academic libraries across Illinois and a great way to get books and other materials quickly.
 The best way to find I-Share items to borrow is to select All I-Share Libraries as your search option in Millikin Library Discovery.